hpc-carpentry/hpc-carpentry.github.io/pages/online-workshop-recommendations.md

 * **Helper-Technical**: responsible for watching for learners reporting problems in the chat and providing assistance.
 * **Helper-Facilitator**: responsible for monitoring the room to mute learners as needed (requires host or co-host status on Zoom), watching for learner questions across platforms.
 This role may include oversight and triage, assigning help requests to specific helpers and elevating issues to the Instructor's attention as needed.
 Optionally, depending on instructor preference, they may facilitate question and answer sessions if the instructor needs a break or loses connection, or step in routinely to smooth transitions.
 * **Helper - Breakout manager**: uses host status on Zoom to create and assign breakout rooms as needed.
+* **Helper - Document manager**: if you are using a collaborative notes document or keeping a command log, consider assigning a helper to keep this up to date.
+This role can also be assigned to type screen[captions](#making-your-workshop-accessible) should this be useful.

 People in these roles should be assigned privileges on your conferencing platform that allow them to perform their assigned tasks ("host" or "co-host" on Zoom).
 They should also be clearly identified to learners by annotating names in the video conferencing platform.
 If the platform only allows one individual to control the meeting at a time, this role should ideally go to a helper who can dedicate their full attention to monitoring the platform for the instructor.